sumedha0806/DiscordBot/README.md

 🛠️ How It Works
 1. Listens to messages on a Discord server
 2. If the bot is mentioned, it processes the message
-3. Uses either OpenAI's GPT-3.5 or Google's Gemini AI to generate a response
+3. Uses Google's Gemini AI to generate a response
 4. Sends the response back to the Discord channel

 📌 Notes